-Discount Rate - The discount rate used to measure the total OPEB liability was 5.75%.
-The only key change in assumptions from the prior valuation was an increase of this discount rate from 5.00%.
+Discount Rate - The discount rate used to measure the total OPEB liability was 5.25% as of June 30, 2021, which represented a decrease from the prior year rate of 6.75%.

-Long Term Expected Rate of Return - The long-term expected rate of return on OPEB Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB Plan investment expense and
+Long Term Expected Rate of Return - The long-term expected rate of return on OPEB Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB Plan investment expense and inflation) are developed for each major asset class.